What is DNA Paternity Tests

 What is DNA?

 According to the Cleveland Clinic, DNA is the genetic material inside our body’s cells.
 It acts like an instruction manual to help make you who you are.
-You inherit DNA from both of your biological parents — half from each parent.
+You inherit DNA from both your biological parents — half from each parent.

 How Are DNA Samples Collected?